LavaSlider/Heap/README.md

 ## BinaryHeap
 The binary heap subclass uses an NSMutableArray as its storage mechanism.
 It takes no additional space for pointers or other elements for the objects being stored.
-The binary heap is described in detail on it [Wikipedia page](https://en.wikipedia.org/wiki/Binary_heap).
+The binary heap is described in detail on its [Wikipedia page](https://en.wikipedia.org/wiki/Binary_heap).
 Because its backing storage is a mutable array it adds some addtional initializes including: